 Billionaire John Mayhew invites all the old members of the “Club of Heroes” to a reunion on his private tropical island.
 Without anything better to do, Batman and Robin decide to attend, along with Knight and Squire as well.
 However, the nostalgia doesn’t last long because a video is played which shows a mystery man literally wearing a bloody, ripped-off face, which he claims belongs to the murdered Mayhew.
 SPOILER: The mystery man in the video is Dr. Simon Hurt and he’s actually wearing the skin of actor Mangrove Pierce.
 Moving on, the mystery man explains that he controls the criminal organization known as The Black Glove and the international heroes will soon suffer Mayhew’s fate.
 The heroes’ planes then explode, stranding them on the island.
 Everyone splits up and The Legionary and Wingman are both murdered.
 However, Batman soon realizes that Wingman is in cahoots with the villains and has switched costumes with Dark Ranger, who has actually been killed.
 Batman and El Gaucho are able to take out Wingman, who reveals that he is jealous of Batman’s career and has been paid-off by the Black Glove.
 Wingman further explains that the Black Glove has set everything up in an attempt to destroy Batman.
 Before he can spill even more beans, Mayhew reveals himself to be alive and well on the island by silencing Wingman with a bullet.
 Mayhew then activates a bomb, which is set to destroy the entire island.
 Batman gathers the heroes onto an escape plane and everyone flees to safety.
 Shortly before the island explodes, Dr. Hurt tells Mayhew that he has lost the deadly game against Batman and must be punished for his failure.
 Mayhew goes up in smoke along with his island.
 Batman is now aware of the Black Glove, but he knows virtually nothing about the organization, and has yet to learn of Hurt’s involvement in the group.
 Oh, for anyone wondering about Mangrove Pierce, it was eight years ago (Bat Year 13) when Mayhew discovered Pierce was sleeping with his wife, Marsha Lamarr.
 Mayhew then jealously murdered his wife and framed Pierce for the crime.
 Eight years later (now), we see Hurt has skinned him alive.

-–FLASHBACK: Batman and the ex-Club of Heroes members have just barely survived their adventure on John Mayhew’s island.
-Batman chats with his old chums before returning to Gotham (as seen via flashback in Batman Incorporated Vol. 2 #0).
+–FLASHBACK: From Batman Incorporated Vol. 2 #0.
+Batman and the ex-Club of Heroes members have just barely survived their adventure on John Mayhew’s island.
+Batman chats with his old chums before returning to Gotham.

 –REFERENCE: In Batman #700.
 November 25.
 Batman leaves an all-black wreath on Crime Alley to commemorate the anniversary of the deaths of his parents.

-–NOTE: Joker has made a full and incredibly speedy recovery after getting shot by Josef Muller.
+–NOTE: In a flashback from Justice League of America Wedding Special #1.
+Joker has made a full and incredibly speedy recovery after getting shot by Josef Muller.
 Maybe he was just grazed by the bullet.
 In any case, Joker is well enough for Lex Luthor to break him out of Arkham to attend a very important crime-meeting.
-Lex, Joker, and Cheetah meet to vote on team members for the brand new Injustice League (as seen through flashback in Justice League of America Wedding Special #1).
+Lex, Joker, and Cheetah meet to vote on team members for the brand new Injustice League.

 –Batman Annual #26

-–REFERENCE: Early December.
+–REFERENCE: In Superman #668.
+Early December.
 Superman and Batman’s search for the mysterious “Third Kryptonian” has not gone well, and who can blame them since this Countdown shit has been so frustratingly busy?
-While the search continues to be a failure in regard to finding any Kryptonians, it now yields the discovery of various other bizarre extra-terrestrials living on Earth (as mentioned in Superman #668).
+While the search continues to be a failure in regard to finding any Kryptonians, it now yields the discovery of various other bizarre extra-terrestrials living on Earth.

-–REFERENCE: Batman administers a polygraph and a medical exam on Cassandra Cain before officially inviting her back into the Bat-Family (as referenced in Batgirl Vol. 2 #1).
+–REFERENCE: In Batgirl Vol. 2 #1.
+Batman administers a polygraph and a medical exam on Cassandra Cain before officially inviting her back into the Bat-Family.
 Cassie also moves into Wayne Manor, although she won’t be home very often.

 Two of the Rogues supposedly involved in Flash Bart Allen’s death, Pied Piper and Trickster, get on Poison Ivy’s bad side and she ties them up in vines and literally hangs them out to dry from a Gotham rooftop ledge.
 Batman soon stumbles across the villains and delivers them into the eager and vengeful arms of Flash Wally West.
 Piper and Trickster are unable to convince Wally that they had nothing to do with Bart’s death (which is actually the truth).

-–FLASHBACK: Catwoman goes for a rooftop midnight stroll with her baby Helena and stumbles upon Batman in the middle of a brutal interrogation of some random crook (as seen via flashback in Catwoman Vol. 3 #79).
+–FLASHBACK: From Catwoman Vol. 3 #79.
+Catwoman goes for a rooftop midnight stroll with her baby Helena and stumbles upon Batman in the middle of a brutal interrogation of some random crook.

 This issue is incorrectly labeled as Countdown 10—(this story goes here because Red Tornado makes an appearance in his android shell body, which will be destroyed in our next story).
 Superman (in his lead-suit) and Batman continue their quest to collect all of the world’s Kryptonite.
 When the World’s Finest fight Metallo, Superman tears the villain’s Kryptonite heart out of his chest (and replaces it with a mechanical one).
 Afterward, Batman decides its time to start searching for non-green colored Kryptonite.
 Their first stop is the Oblivion Bar, a hangout for the DCU’s magickal heroes, including the superhero team known as The Shadowpact and the Phantom Stranger.
 Phantom Stranger helps the pair find a new silver-Kryptonite chunk hidden within an mystical amulet.
 The magick effects Superman immediately, causing him to take his lead-lined helmet off.
 The silver-K then causes Superman’s mind to revert to that of a child.
 Zatanna tells the JLA that the only way to bring Supes back from his weird acid trip is to find the other half of the amulet.
 To find the charm, it’s off to Dinosaur Island (basically the Savage Land of the DCU, which can only be seen or traveled to through use of magick as it exists outside of time and space).
 On the island, Zatanna and Batman talk with the natives and learn that the amulet is inside an active volcano.
 Bruce takes his shirt off and climbs into the fiery cavern, quickly locating the magick item, which causes him to have a hallucination of his current deepest “desires”: One, to have his parents alive again; and two, to make out with Zatanna!?
 That’s a new one.
 As soon as the amulets join together, Superman is cured.